ruby/b.r-l.o/plugins/redmine_ruby_lang_mailing_list_customization/README.md

 This is an enhancement for RedmineMailingListIntegration plugin.
 It adds some ruby-lang.org specific features

-This plugin is worth for only redmine.ruby-lang.org
+This plugin is worth for only bugs.ruby-lang.org

 ## Installation

-Add this line to your application's Gemfile:
+Add this repository into your redmine's plugin folder.

-    gem 'redmine_ruby_lang_mailing_list_customization'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install redmine_ruby_lang_mailing_list_customization

-## Usage

-TODO: Write usage instructions here

 ## Contributing